raseribanez/Pen-Testing/README.md

 # Pen-Testing

+NOTE this is a collection of programs I found by searching around....some of these DO work and I only ever tested them on my own account.

 Another set of tools I have had a play around with.

 So the real term Penetration Testibg involves a LOT more technical programming and skills I know.